In this guide we’ll take a look at the best head torches for the UK market.

 More Detailed Head Torch Reviews

-The torch requires 4 AA batteries which are included, and the detachable battery pack has an extension cord which allows you to clip it to your belt or carry it in a pocket, reducing the weight of the head torch and making it more comfortable to wear.
-The runtime on one set of batteries is over 19 hours on high.
-It also comes with hard hat clips.
+One particularly nice feature about this head torch is that the battery pack is detachable and comes with an extension cord.
+This allows you to clip it to your belt or carry it in a pocket, reducing the weight of the head torch and making it more comfortable to wear.

 This torch is very versatile, and the medium setting is fine for simple tasks like walking the dog at night.
 It is also comfortable to wear and feels secure.

 Plus, it even comes with hard hat clips if you need to use it in a setting where a hard hat is needed!